omni-us/jsonargparse/README.rst

 checked to populate :code:`inner.node.op1`.

 An important detail to note is that the parsers that are given to :class:`.ActionParser` are internally modified.
-So they should be instantiated exclusively for the :class:`.ActionParser` and not used standalone.
+Therefore, to use the parser both as standalone and an inner node, it is necessary to implement a function that instantiates the parser.
+This function would be used in one place to get an instance of the parser for standalone parsing, and in some other place use the function to provide an instance of the parser to :class:`.ActionParser`.

 Tab completion